Tea Sommelier’s Iced Tea Recipe

 Prep the tea ahead of time.

-The iced black tea can be made in advance and stored in the fridge for up to 4 days.
+Iced tea can be made in advance and stored in the fridge for up to 4 days.

 - To make this a richer, creamy drink, add milk or top with a flavored cold foam.